Best Pools at Disney World for Kids with Autism

 We dish out a ton of cash to visit Walt Disney World, yet our kids would be content to play in the pool the entire time.

-I have created a list of the best Disney World for kids (including splash pads).
-Because of the focus on this blog regarding autism, we have also included a note for potential sensory pitfalls.
+I have created a list of the best pools at Disney World for kids with autism, we have also included a note for potential sensory pitfalls.
+These pools also include water play areas and splash pads.

-We find the best Disney World pools for kids to be:
+We find the best pools at Disney World for kids with Autism to be:

 10. Fuentes del Morro Pool at Disney’s Caribbean Beach: